-Loosestrife (Lysimachia) is a large genus with more than 150 species of herbaceous and evergreen perennials.
+Loosestrife is a large plant family with more than 150 species of herbaceous and evergreen perennials.
 Types vary from stately plants suitable for borders to ones that serve as creeping groundcovers.
-Flowers vary, too—they can be shaped like cups, saucers, or stars and come in shades of white, yellow, pink, and purple.
+Flowers vary, too; they can be shaped like cups, saucers, or stars, and come in shades of white, yellow, pink, and purple.
 This vigorous grower can therefore suit a variety of settings, add color through flowers and/or foliage, and quickly fill in empty spaces.

-Most types of loosestrife spread aggressively due to underground rhizomes and an ability to root anywhere a node touches the ground.
-Regular thinning keeps large stands of this plant under control; thankfully, shallow roots make the plants easy to pull out.
-You can also plant loosestrife in a weed barrier or bamboo barrier to restrict its running habit.
+Most types of loosestrife spread aggressively through underground rhizomes and an ability to root anywhere a node touches the ground.
+Regular thinning keeps large stands of this plant under control; thankfully, shallow roots make the plants easy to pull out if it gets out of bounds.
+You can also plant loosestrife and surround it with a weed barrier or bamboo barrier to restrict its running habit.
 Or, cultivate this plant in a container to contain its rampant growth.

 Purple loosestrife, a wetland plant with showy spikes of purple flowers, is so invasive that the sale of this plant is illegal.
 (It belongs to the Lythraceae family, however, and should not be confused with other plants bearing the name "loosestrife.")
 It spreads primarily by seeds, but a mature plant's extensive roots can send out up to 50 shoots that create a dense woody mass.
 New plants can also be produced by stem fragments and pieces of roots.